ciur/papermerge/docs/source/developers_guide/language_support.rst

 User Interface Language
 ========================

-User Interface language, is text you user sees and interacts with.
+User Interface language is text you user sees and interacts with.
 Say labels for username in German will be Benutzername, or text for Log out in German is Abmelden.
-To localize user interface (UI) in your own language you need be familiar with  `Django way <https://docs.djangoproject.com/en/3.0/topics/i18n/>`_.
-It is because main web application is Django project.
+To localize user interface (UI) in your own language you need be familiar with  `Django way
+<https://docs.djangoproject.com/en/3.0/topics/i18n/>`_.
+It is because main web
+application is Django project.

+Contributing to the project in this sense means basically creating/updating file papermerge/<langcode>/LC_MESSAGES/django.po file.

 Document Content Language